-The ABCs of male contraception
+The ABCs of Male Contraception

 Posted on 18 April 2024 by Natalia

-The ABCs of male contraception
+The ABCs of Male Contraception

 As gender equality has made progress in almost every aspect of our everyday lives, there’s also been a shift towards a fairer sharing of contraceptive responsibilities.
 While typically seen as a woman’s affair, many contraception methods designed for men are gaining new traction, offering men ways to actively engage in family planning.